jertel/elastalert2/docs/source/ruletypes.rst

 Optional:

+``slack_webhook_url_env``: The name of the environment variable that specifies slack_webhook_url.
+May be very useful when sending messages to different channels for different rules

 ``slack_username_override``: By default Slack will use your username when posting to the channel.
 Use this option to change it (free text).

 ``slack_channel_override``: Incoming webhooks have a default channel, but it can be overridden.
 A public channel can be specified "#other-channel", and a Direct Message with "@username".